anders-biostat/linked-charts/doc/additionalFiles/readme.md

 To see how it works check our [examples](https://kloivenn.github.io/linked-charts/).

-The <tt>linked-charts</tt> library allows one to generate a single stand-alone web-page that contains all the date and functionality to explore it.
-Thus it can be considered as a way to share the data or presenting it to broad audience.
+The <tt>linked-charts</tt> library allows one to generate a single stand-alone web-page that contains all the data and functionality to explore it.
+Thus, it can be considered as a way to share the data or presenting it to broad audience.

 #### Plot types